oscar-ramos/oscr-deps/README.md

 Setup: Building and Installation
 ================================

+Before installing this package, you must ensure that you have the *eigen3* and *boost* libraries available in your system.
+You must install them in case they are not available.
+For ubuntu 16.04, this can be done using the commands sudo apt-get install libeigen3-dev libboost-all-dev.

-The oscr-deps package can be installed as:
+The oscr-deps package can be then installed as:

     ./install-deps  your_prefix  SET_BASH